Click the scales for TimsLaw.com homeTimsLaw.com

 The list that follows represents common subjects about which I am asked to consult by employees.

-• Any employment problem that you wish to sort out with a lawyer.
-Wise and cautious people seek out lawyers very early, when they recognize a problem may be brewing.
-Sometimes the lawyer can suggest certain steps be taken that might position the employee to better-withstand the impending challenges ahead.
 Sometimes such early action can salvage a career, or lay the foundation for a decent Severance Contract down the road, or perhaps begin preparing for a possible legal action for Wrongful Termination or Retaliation or Breach of Contract, if the problem doesn’t get fixed.
-I can’t say whether there will be a consult fee, until I know a little about your unique circumstances after you call.
-See the section of this article called Free consults for more info.
+You will usually have to pay a consult fee for such early advice.

-• Severance Agreements with Waiver of Rights: If you have a severance-waiver contract (where you are asked to waive your legal rights in exchange for separation pay), I usually (but not always - never say never) charge consult fees to help you decide how to proceed.
-NOTE: See the severance consults section of this article for more details about what goes on during a severance contract consultation.
+- Severance Agreements with Waiver of Rights: If you have a severance-waiver contract (where you are asked to waive your legal rights in exchange for separation pay), I usually (but not always – never say never) charge consult fees to help you decide how to proceed.

 One of the primary goals of early planning and strategizing is to strengthen your legal position for later on, if the situation does not get resolved, or it deteriorates, and you end up needing to take legal action sometime down the road.
-For many people, early planning and careful execution of a legal strategy could make the difference between having a decent case and not having a decent case, or make the difference between being able to get a lawyer later (on favorable terms) or not being able to get a lawyer at all.
+For many people, early planning and careful execution of a legal strategy could make the difference between having a decent case and not having a decent case,or make the difference between being able to get a lawyer later (on favorable terms) or not being able to get a lawyer at all.

-• Non-compete issues: If you have a non-compete case, these are often hourly legal fee matters, although not necessarily in all cases.
+- Non-compete issues: If you have a non-compete case, these are often hourly legal fee matters, although not necessarily in all cases.
 It mostly depends on whether you might have strong legal claims to make in addition to the non-compete matter.
-I usually charge a consult fee to help you decide whether you have a worthwhile defense to the non-compete lawsuit, or help you decide whether to seek a declaratory judgment to try to get out of the non-compete.
+I usually charge a consult fee to help you decide whether you have a worthwhile defense under the non-compete, or help you decide whether to seek a declaratory judgment to try to get out of the non-compete.
 Non-compete consults often become quite complex.
 You decided to sign the non-compete contract; don’t be surprised that lawyers are going to ask for fees to try to get you out of it.
 The best time to avoid non-compete trouble is at the front-end, before you sign, by negotiating a better non-compete.

-• Helping you decide what to do about any form of wrongful treatment or potential legal matter, such as those referenced in my Frequently Asked Questions and Articles pages.
+- Helping you decide what to do about any form of wrongful treatment or potential legal matter, such as those referenced in my Frequently Asked Questions and Articles pages.
 Get a taste for how complicated the decision might be by reading Deciding what to do … suing, etc. and the articles linked-to from that article.
-I often ask for a consult fee, but not always.
-I can’t say whether there will be a consult fee, until I know a little about your unique circumstances after you call.
-See the section of this article called Free consults for more info.
+I usually charge a consult fee.

-• Helping Government Employees to determine what their rights might be, and whether it is worthwhile to hire a lawyer to assist them.
+- Helping Government Employees to determine what their rights might be, and whether it is worthwhile to hire a lawyer to assist them.
 I usually charge a consult fee, not always, but most often.
-Federal Government employees usually are filing EEO or Merit System claims while still employed, and the circumstances are most often very complicated.
+Federal Government employees are filing EEO or Merit System claims while still employed, and the circumstances are most often very complicated.
 I can’t afford to give away the time needed to sort out these cases, most of the time.

-• Unemployment Appeals - Jump to Unemployment Appeal Fees section of this article.
+- Unemployment Appeals – Jump to Unemployment Appeal Fees section of this article.

 Consult fee scale, (unless I offer a free consult)